 Discrimination claims brought in relation to the effect of a protected characteristic possessed by someone other than the claimant are sometimes called 'associative discrimination' claims (ie the harassment relates to the claimant's association with a person who possesses that characteristic).

 The Equality Act Explanatory Notes confirm that harassment protection is intended to cover associative discrimination.
-It gives the example of a white worker
+It gives the example of a white worker who sees a black colleague being subjected to racially abusive language which also causes an offensive environment f

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.